telerik/winforms-docs/pivotgrid/populating-with-data/using-the-xmladataprovider.md

 **RadPivotGrid** provides XMLA access to OLAP data sources.
 You can use the **XmlaDataProvider** in your application to connect to your OLAP data source.

->note The **XmlaDataProvider** is only available in the .NET 4.0 version of Telerik.WinControls.PivotGrid.dll
+>tip The **XmlaDataProvider** is only available in the .NET 4.0 version of Telerik.WinControls.PivotGrid.dll
 >

 **XmlaDataProvider** has several important properties that have to be defined: